HuiYang1997/LLMOwlR/README.md

-# Dataset Generation for Ontology Reasoning
+# LLMs for Ontology Proof

 This directory contains tools and scripts for generating datasets for ontology reasoning tasks.